FlatlinerDOA/FattyRobot/README.md

 Some modules are only applicable in certain contexts, for example the TextInput module is only relevant when there is a user interface.
 The MotorControl module is only relevant when on a Raspberry PI with it's GPIO port available.

+## How to build your own Robot
+While having a physical robot for running this AI is completely optional, it is really cool to have an autonomous robot running around your house.
+The robot you see above is a variation on the basic [Robot Kit on hackster.io|https://www.hackster.io/windowsiot/robot-kit-6dd474]